Travelling with a baby requires a bit of preparation. In my opinion there are eight must-have items for traveling with baby.

 You can carry baby in three different positions, but with a newborn it’s just front-parent-facing.
 A carrier is a lifesaver at home, but especially when you’re travelling (and for a colicky baby).

 Bonus Must-Have Item (If You Have Another Young Child)

 Lascal Maxi BuggyBoard

-We’ve shunned a double buggy as Nova hasn’t been that fussed in going in his for a while now.
-However, on our travels we tend to walk a lot and it’s a bit too much for his little legs so we’ve gone for a BuggyBoard.
-He absolutely loves it.
+We originally shunned a double buggy as Nova preferred to walk.
+However, on our travels we tend to walk a lot and it’s a bit too much for his little legs so we used a BuggyBoard.
+He absolutely loved it.

-So aside from nappies etc, these are my newborn travel essentials.
+So aside from nappies etc, these are my must have items for traveling with a baby.
 What are yours?
 X